interstellardrumbeat/interstellardrumbeat/README.md

 ## 👀 How to Read my GitHub profile

 If you’re reviewing this profile as a recruiter, here’s a quick guide to navigating it:
+- **For Technical Writer roles**
+  Start with:
-- **If you’re hiring for a Technical Writer role** → start with [`tech-writing/`](https://github.com/interstellardrumbeat/tech-writing).
-Examples of documentation aimed at developer tools, scientific software, and technical products.
-These samples focus on clarity, structure, and user-centered writing.
+  - [`tech-writing/`](https://github.com/interstellardrumbeat/tech-writing) — Documentation samples for developer tools and technical products, focused on clarity, structure, and user-centered writing.
+  - [`python-projects/`](https://github.com/interstellardrumbeat/python-projects) — Small Python projects with clear READMEs, demonstrating software-related documentation and technical fluency.
-- **If you’re hiring for a Scientific / Medical / Research Writer role** → see [`academic-writing/`](https://github.com/interstellardrumbeat/academic-writing).
-This section contains formal scientific writing, peer-reviewed papers, and long-form research communication (all in one file, my PhD thesis).
+- **For Scientific / Medical / Research Writer roles**
+  See:
+  - [`academic-writing/`](https://github.com/interstellardrumbeat/academic-writing) — Formal scientific writing and long-form research communication, provided as a PhD thesis by publication including first-author peer-reviewed papers.
-- **If you’re assessing technical fluency or scripting ability** → check [`python-projects/`](https://github.com/interstellardrumbeat/python-projects).
-These are small, well-documented projects meant to show practical Python usage.
+- **For technical fluency or scripting ability**
+  See:
+  - [`python-projects/`](https://github.com/interstellardrumbeat/python-projects) — Practical Python usage, readable code, and reproducible results.
 - **For broader context** (writing style, general communication skills, content creation and published articles) → see the [links](#-external-links--contacts) to my Medium profile and website.

 &nbsp;